loading spinner

 Why can't I just be content?

-How can I learn to be content with myself?
+How can I start feeling content with myself?

 Begin with self-acceptance and stop striving for perfection.
 Build self-compassion by treating yourself with kindness.